 - Bellyaks evolved inland, in the mountains of Western North Carolina, for paddling whitewater.

 - Bellyaks use the construction techniques and design principles of modern kayak manufacturing to create the worlds first prone kayak – or ‘lay on top’ kayak.
+Bellyak has patented the ‘body to boat’ interface and specific design features that differentiate it from a prone paddleboard.

 Prone boards evolved from surfboards and designs were made to be as fast and efficient in the water as possible.
 This led to long, narrow boards that have a rounded (displacement) hull for maximum speed and glide.
 Some prone boards have a very slightly recessed area for the riders body, but very little in the way of rise for the chest.
 Most prone boards are essentially padded flat surfaces that create the body to board interface.